AldebaranPrimo/VictronSolarDisplayEsp/README.md

   `4B7178E64C828A262CDD5161E3404B7A`
 - **To change the AES key:**
   - Connect to the AP, enter a new 32-character hex string in the web UI, and click **Save**.
-  - Or, use the Info tab on the device, enter the new key, and press **Save**.
+  - Or, use the Settings tab on the device, enter the new key, and press **Save**.
 - **Other settings:**
-  - Wi-Fi SSID, password, and AP enable/disable can be configured from the Info tab.
+  - Wi-Fi SSID, password, and AP enable/disable can be configured from the Settings tab.
   - Display brightness is adjustable and persists across reboots.

 ---